-The report, which is also valid for Leo rising and Moon, includes two segments of astrology and a third segment of tarot.
+The report, which is also valid for Leo rising and Moon, includes a 76-minute audio session with a full transcript, and your extended sign description.

 Here are the contents: